JohnTroony/dotkali/README.md

 You can get a custom compiled Kali Linux with i3wm and other default Kali tools here --> https://drive.google.com/drive/folders/1BvAvTA_y5CRbBxu-ItYUdJFjnsOkz8LL?usp=sharing

-Use the this shared configs for i3wm customization.
+Use this configs for i3wm customization.